M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``4.1.1`` | As part of step ``4.1`` | Helpdesk officer |

-Find below a list of tags to use as the GDI NHD to classify tickets according to **the type of ticket**.
-This list is derived from EGA's internal HD system.
-You can choose to use tags from this list or decide which tags to use for ticket classification at your NHD.
+Below is a list of tags proposed for use by GDI NHDs to classify tickets by type.
+This list is derived from EGA’s internal Helpdesk system and is intended as a set of examples to provide guidance and inspiration.

+Each node is encouraged to define and adapt its own set of tags based on the specific needs of its system or service.
+Nodes may select multiple tags if required for different scenarios.

 - **Out-of-scope**